By Holly Reaney

 1. Create the perfect place to relax with a moody color scheme

 Combining a deep emerald shade reminiscent of traditional metro tiles with an on-trend scalloped design, these Fish Scale green tiles from Otto Tiles reflect the light from the copper bath, creating a dreamy backdrop for luxuriating.
 The tiles are complemented by its handmade Birds design.
 Inspired by the Amazon rainforest, the hardwearing ceramic tiles are the perfect, waterproof way to add a statement print to your traditional bathroom ideas list.

 2. Add opulence to a traditional bathroom with a double console basin

-Combine symmetry and practicality with a twin basin.
-Providing more than enough space for both you and your partner to get ready in the morning, Drummonds’ double Taw vanity makes an opulent statement.
-The exposed design of the washstand, here in antique brass finish with matching taps, lets the richly colored Verde Guatemala marble top do the talking, while a shelf provides useful storage.
+The exposed design of the washstand, here in a smart stainless steel finish with matching taps, lets the richly colored marble top do the talking, while a hanging rail provides useful towel storage.

 3. Use natural pieces to add character

-Evoke the serenity of the natural world by incorporating raw materials into your design.
+Evoke the serenity of the natural world by incorporating raw materials into your traditional bathroom ideas design scheme.
 Mandarin Stone 's Lavastone basin is created from volcanic boulders sourced from Indonesia, and each basin is unique in size, color and design.
 Pair it with the beautiful mink-gray shaded Fume Emperador honed limestone tiles to complete the natural look.

 4. Look to freestanding furniture for the perfect storage solution

-5. Create the illusion of space in a small space with wallpaper
+5. Create the illusion of space in a traditional bathroom with wallpaper

 This feature was created by H&G's sister brand, Period Living magazine